Stuart Broad: 2016: Sri Lanka, Pakistan, Bangladesh and India

-Broad played in the first Test against India, taking figures of 1–78 in the first innings, before taking 0–8 in the second innings as the match ended in a draw.
+Broad played his 100th Test in the first match against India, taking figures of 1–78 in the first innings, before taking 0–8 in the second innings as the match ended in a draw.
 In the second Test he took 1–49 as India made 455 in their first innings.
 He took 4–33 in the second innings to restrict India to 204 runs, although India won the match by 246 runs.
 Broad missed the next two Tests through injury, but returned in the fifth Test.
 He took figures of 2–80 as India scored 759/7 and went on to win the match by an inning and 75 runs to win the series 4–0.

 2018 and beyond

 On 22 March 2018, In the first Test against New Zealand, Broad took his 400th wicket in Tests and became the youngest fast bowler to do so.

 In the first Test of the 2019 Ashes series, Broad took his 100th wicket in The Ashes in the first innings of the match.
 In the second innings of the match, he took his 450th wicket in Test cricket, dismissing David Warner.

 On 29 May 2020, Broad was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Broad was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Broad was named in England's thirteen-man squad for the first Test match of the series.
 Broad was not selected for the first test, a match that England subsequently lost, and publicly vented his frustration.
 Broad took six wickets after being recalled for the second match of the series, an England win.
 On 28 July 2020, Broad took his 500th wicket in Test cricket, dismissing Kraigg Brathwaite (who was also James Anderson's 500th wicket) along with scoring 62 runs and taking 10 wickets in the match including the final wicket, to win the final Wisden Trophy 2–1.
 For his efforts Broad was named man of the match and man of the series.

 Following his dismissal for 0 by Trent Boult in the second test against New Zealand in June 2021, Broad moved to second in the all-time list of test match ducks (37), second only to the West Indian fast bowler Courtney Walsh (43).

 In the fifth Test of the 2022 India tour of England at Edgbaston, Broad conceded 35 runs in an over, the most in Test cricket history.